These Floating Cabins In Alaska Are The Ultimate Place To Stay Overnight This Summer

 Wondering what to do in Cordova, Alaska?
 If you dream of sailing the world or living on your own private island, then you will love the adventure of sleeping in a floating cabin in Alaska.
 These cabins in beautiful Cordova are a nature lover’s dream come true.
 Just close your eyes and imagine sleeping in a peaceful cabin as the waves gently lull you to sleep!
 This is an adventure you will truly love, and it’s a unique alternative to a beachfront getaway.
 You can spot sea otters out your door and fish from your bedroom window… and that is just a small sampling of what awaits on this unique Alaskan getaway.
 Be sure to visit the Wannigan Floating Cabin at the Alaska Wilderness Outfitting Company for an adventure you’ll never forget.

 Have you stayed at a floating cabin in Alaska?
-Or, is there another vacation destination in the state that you would recommend?
+Or, is there another vacation destination in Alaska that you would recommend?
 We would love to hear your thoughts in the comments!

 Do the floating homes move?